-After years and years of painstaking research, studio EMT² emerges with the perfect girl-to-kitten hybrids.
+After years and years of painstaking research, Japan's finest at studio EMT² emerge with the perfect girl-to-kitten hybrids.
 In fact, these "nyankos" are so cute that we are not worthy to witness them for longer than two minutes at a time!

 No, it's not a literary masterpiece, not even close, but that's not the purpose.
 Nobody buys a cat and expects it to recite Shakespeare or Descartes.
 You watch Nyanko Days to feel good.
 You watch it to forget your troubles.
 You watch it to see cute cats doing cute things.

 Stress from work?
 School?
 Break-up?
 Just angry at the world?
 Nyanko Days, my friend.
-Your pain and discomfort will melt away as you're comforted by three (four later on) of the cutest beings ever drawn.
+Your pain and discomfort will melt away as you're comforted by four of the cutest beings ever drawn.
 There's something genuine in each and every expression that lets you know everything will be okay.

 The only outstanding flaw of the series is how short each episode runs, being only a minute and a half when you exclude the outro.
-The mini-episodic format the creators elected towards greatly affects the flow of the series, and we find ourselves craving so little content each week.
-It will prove one of anime's greatest tragedies that Nyanko Days didn't get the proper run-time it deserved.
+The mini-episodic format the creators elected towards greatly affects the flow of the series, with some episodes forbidding us from even seeing our cute companions in favor of the girls.
+It will prove one of Japanese animation's greatest tragedies that Nyanko Days didn't get the proper run-time it deserved.

-With all of that in mind, there is only one thing to take from this: Nyanko is love, Nyanko is life.read more
+With all of that in mind, there is only one thing to take from this completely serious review: Nyanko is love, Nyanko is life.